3M Earplugs Lawsuit Facts

 When they sold the earplugs to the military, 3M and Aearo claimed the unique dual-ended design allowed soldiers to insert the olive side to protect against all sound.
 With the yellow side inserted, the earplugs protected against explosions but allowed soldiers to hear spoken commands or approaching enemies.

-Injury Claims: Hearing Loss and Tinnitus
+Examples of Hearing Loss and Tinnitus Lawsuits

 Soldiers who thought the Combat Arms earplugs protected them were actually at risk of hearing damage.
 Injuries claimed in lawsuits include hearing loss, tinnitus and loss of balance, according to the Military Times.

 Hearing loss is an important concern for the U.S. Department of Defense because it impacts operational effectiveness, medical readiness and quality of life, according to J.T.
 Nelson and colleagues’ article in Hearing Research.
-Each branch of the military performs routine hearing tests on service members and keeps a record of the results.
-These records will be useful in a lawsuit against 3M for hearing loss.

 According to the Department of Defense, symptoms of combat-related hearing problems include: